 Some attorneys mistakenly shoot for complete exoneration when there could be some negotiation for a reduced charge or outcome.
 With this said, if the law is on your side then a federal defense attorney should move forward aggressively.

-Are you a target in federal crime investigation?
+Are you a target of federal crime investigation?

 Your role in a federal investigation can vary.
 The first question the government may look for is your actual involvement in a crime.
 If there is then you can rest assured that you will become a target at some point during the federal criminal investigation.

 - If you are not directly involved, then you could be used as a witness against a target.